nykygit/powerbi-ad-groups/README.md

 ## How to implement POWERBI-AD-GROUPS?

-Included are a number of scripts with detailed instructions in each.
-It's a one time setup really.
 Here is a basic overview of the process:

 1. Create an AD OU that will host the AD Security Groups
 2. Create a Managed Service Account and register it on the Server that will run the PowerShell Script via Windows Task Scheduler.